-Both Extensible Markup Language (XML) and Hypertext Markup Language (HTML) are widely used in information design.
+Extensible Markup Language (XML) and Hypertext Markup Language (HTML) are widely used in information design.
 As markup languages that illustrate information to human or machine audiences, XML and HTML employ an “easy-to-read syntax that defines the data’s structure, type, attributes, relationships between parts, display, and meaning” (AWS, n.d.).
-While both of them can help technical writers design documentation or web content, there are differences between XML and HTML.
+While both can help technical writers design documentation or web content, there are differences between XML and HTML.
 This article reviews and analyzes the differences between these two markup languages from a rhetorical perspective.
 Specifically, XML and HTML serve different rhetorical purposes in different rhetorical situations, which can be explored through the angles of exigence, audience, and constraints.